eclipse-tractusx/tractus-x-umbrella/docs/user/guides/portal-usage.md

 https://github.com/user-attachments/assets/49a5e138-d343-4cdc-a57d-5eef19c7df36
 > [!WARNING]
 > The video may not be displayed depending on your browser and browser version, try ussing different one if you not able to see the video.
+> You can also dowload it from the previus link.

 ## Overview